How to Install Java in Linux?

 Create a class as follows

 You can see the following window on eclipse.
 It has created all the classes and required methods.
-We have to write our executable statements in main method.
+We have to write our executable statements using the main method.

 Classes and required Methods